orangejuice/blog/data/activity/movie-长安十二时辰-2019/record.en.md

 date: 2021-01-05 02:35:21+08:00
 douban:
   rating: 8.1
-  subtitle: 2019 / Mainland China / Drama Mystery Costume / Cao Dun / Lei Jiayin,
+  subtitle: 2019 / Mainland China / Drama Mystery Historical / Directed by Cao Dun
-    Yi Yang Qianxi
+    / Starring Lei Jiayin, Jackson Yee
 ---

-The effeminate voice of this pretty boy actor... he rasps his lines with a frowned brow and his explosive 's' sounds are simply grating to the ears, making it unbearable to watch.
-He shouldn't be in this plot at all, the watchability of this show might significantly increase without him.
-This also shows what the production team is aiming for: how fortunate are the modern young boys and girls for the exquisite set design lets their idols freely role-play for them to see.
-I watched the 30-episode condensed version of the plot and it still dragged on and was filled with filler content, I gave up after one and a half episodes.
-The uniqueness in the design of the street scenes and costumes is notable, and the screen processing is very pleasing, the surface work is done very well.
-The props and post-production teams deserve some praise, but the same lacking substance remains.
-Ratings above 8 don't seem to be universal, it seems that many people are quite astute, even with all the good public relations work done, they did not waste their time watching.
+The cream-faced actor’s whiny voice... recites lines with a furrowed brow and an irritating sibilant 's', making it unbearable to listen to, and he really shouldn’t have been in this plot; the watchability would likely increase without him.
+This also reveals the directorial pursuits, showing how fortunate the modern young men and women are, living in delicately designed sets, watching their idols indulge in role-playing.
+Watching the condensed 30-episode version is still drawn-out and diluted; I gave up after one and a half episodes.
+The street scenes and costumes are uniquely impressive, and the visuals are comfortably processed, which shows surface-level efforts; or, perhaps the props and post-production teams deserve some praise, but the core content is still lackluster.
+A rating over 8 does not reflect the general opinion, suggesting that many people are quite astute, despite the well-executed media campaign that still didn't tempt them to waste time watching it.